pubkey/rxdb/docs-src/docs/rx-storage-worker.md

 // worker.ts

 import { exposeWorkerRxStorage } from 'rxdb-premium/plugins/storage-worker';
-import { getRxStorageLoki } from 'rxdb/plugins/storage-lokijs';
+import { getRxStorageDexie } from 'rxdb/plugins/storage-dexie';

 exposeWorkerRxStorage({
     /**
      * You can wrap any implementation of the RxStorage interface
      * into a worker.
-     * Here we use the LokiJS RxStorage.
+     * Here we use the IndexedDB RxStorage.
      */
-    storage: getRxStorageLoki()
+    storage: getRxStorageIndexedDB()
 });
 ```